krobus00/OneSignal-Nextjs-Sample/README.md

 Installing react, react-dom, and next using yarn...
 ```

-Once the command has completed, you should see output similar to mine.
+When the command completes, you should see console output similar to mine.

 ```bash
 Success!
 Created onesignal-nexgtjs at /Users/iamwillshepherd/code/onesignal-nextjs